Public servants express 'zero faith' in Phoenix damages claims process after long waits | CBC News

 Public servants express 'zero faith' in Phoenix damages claims process after long waits

-Process set up to compensate government employees for severe impacts, but some still wait for money

-Federal public servants say they're frustrated and have lost faith in the compensation process set up to acknowledge their severe financial, personal hardships due to the government's troubled pay system.
+Federal public servants say they're frustrated and have lost faith in the compensation process set up to acknowledge their severe financial and personal hardships due to the government's troubled pay system.

-"I can't plan, I can't assume that I'm actually going to ever get paid from the government for what's owed to me," says Grant Dyck, a now-retired tax account examiner who has experienced pay discrepancies since he took various higher-paying acting roles at Canada Revenue Agency, as well as a disability leave back in 2017.
+"I can't plan, I can't assume that I'm actually going to ever get paid from the government for what's owed to me," said Grant Dyck, a now-retired tax account examiner who has experienced pay discrepancies since he took various higher-paying acting roles at Canada Revenue Agency, as well as a disability leave, back in 2017.

 "Now we're talking about six to six and a half years later, without compensation."